marcusgsta/blackops/README.md

 # blackops

 Programmed in Python with Flask and Jinja2.
+Styling with Bootstrap.

 Administration pages for renting out of different types of material.